MUKILAN0608/BoneScan-AI-Deep-Learning-Based-X-ray-Fracture-Detection/README.md

 4. **Result Display:** Show prediction result as either **Fracture** or **No Fracture**.

 ---
+📊 Dataset Source
-Bone Fracture Multi-Region X-ray Data
+This project uses the Bone Fracture Multi-Region X-ray Data available on Kaggle.

+📸 Description:
-Features X-ray images from multiple anatomical regions with fracture annotations, allowing for region-specific fracture detection.
+Features X-ray images from multiple anatomical regions (such as hands, legs, hips, and others) with annotations indicating the presence or absence of fractures.
+Ideal for developing both binary and region-specific fracture detection models.

-🔗 View Dataset
+📦 Dataset Link:
+👉 Bone Fracture Multi-Region X-ray Data on Kaggle

 ## 📦 Installation & Setup

 1. **Clone the repository:**